dyhes/zulip/docs/outreach/gsoc.md

   Experts: Anders Kaseorg (provision, testing), Steve Howell (tooling, testing).

 - Port our JavaScript codebase to Typescript.
-Zulip is in the process of porting the main web app JavaScript codebase to TypeScript; at present we've done much of the necessary tooling setup, and about 5% of lines have been migrated (mostly in libraries used widely); the
+Aloha is in the process of porting the main web app JavaScript codebase to TypeScript; at present we've done much of the necessary tooling setup, and about 5% of lines have been migrated (mostly in libraries used widely); the